Al-Sad/TF-Connectivity/The Helsinki EEG dataset/README.md

-# TF-Connectivity
-The time-frequency functional brain connectivity MATLAB package will be available soon!
+The Helsinki EEG dataset must be downloaded from https://doi.org/10.5281/zenodo.4940267 and unzipped here.